Oleksandr Glotov: Biography

-In 1988 Oleksandr defended his candidate thesis “Author's self-consciousness expression in modern Russian soviet poetry” (dissertation supervisor – professor of Lviv University Ivan Vyshnevskyi) with speciality 10.01.02 “soviet multinational literature” in Odessa I. I. Mechnikov State University.
+In 1988 Oleksandr defended his candidate thesis “Author's self-consciousness expression in modern Russian soviet poetry” (dissertation supervisor – professor of Lviv University Ivan Vyshnevskyi) with speciality 10.01.02 “soviet multinational literature” in Odesa I. I. Mechnikov State University.
 In this research the term “author's self-consciousness” in literary context was introduced into national literary science, viz. discovering how the author of literary work realizes himself and his work in his literary work, first of all – poetic.
 In 1992 he received a scientific title of docent.

 In 1997 Oleksand defended his doctoral thesis “Russian literature of the XX century in the context of cult consciousness” based on the monograph “Izhe esi v Markse” with the speciality 10.01.02 – “Russian literature” in the Institute of literature of Taras Shevchenko Ukraine's National Academy of Science.
 In this research the concept of world-view and esthetic secondary nature of “soviet realism” literature quoad ideology and Christian canon texts is claimed.
 In 2002 he received the scientific title of professor.

 For many years he has been a member of the editorial board in the international scientific anthology “Studia methodological”, and he has also participated in the work of scientific editions “Slavica Tarnopolensia”, “Ruski iazyk i literatura v uchebnyh zavedeniah”, “Naukovi zapysky Ternopilskogo natsionalnogo pedagogichnogo universytetu imeni Volodymyra Gnatiuka.
 Seria: Literaturoznavstvo”, “The Pectuliarity of Man”, “Vestnik Volgogradskogo gosudarstennogo universiteta.
 Seria 8.
 Literaturovedenie.
 Zhurnalistika”.

 Oleksandr Glotov has received a non-government award – “For building up the education”.